 It has been said previously that the type of preprocessing is dependent on the type of model being fit.
 For example, models that use distance functions or dot products should have all of their predictors on the same scale so that distance is measured appropriately.

-To learn more about each of these models, and others that might be available, a linked list can be found at
+To learn more about each of these models, and others that might be available, see https://www.tidymodels.org/find/parsnip/.

 This Appendix provides recommendations for baseline levels of preprocessing that are needed for various model functions.
-In the table below, the preprocessing methods are categorized as:
+In Table A.1, the preprocessing methods are categorized as:

 dummy: Do qualitative predictors require a numeric encoding (e.g. via dummy variables or other methods).

 zv: Should columns with a single unique value be removed?

 impute: If some predictors are missing, should they be estimated via imputation?

 decorrelate: If there are correlated predictors, should this correlation be mitigated?
 This might mean filtering out predictors, using principal component analysis, or a model-based technique (e.g. regularization).

 transform: Is it helpful to transform predictors to be more symmetric?